Abdulaziz-KTA/Write-A-Data-Science-Blog-Post/README.md

-# <a hraf="https://medium.com/@AbdulazizKTA/write-a-data-science-blog-post-f8c5e1ece761"> Write a Data Science Blog Post</a>
+# Write a Data Science Blog Post
-<a href="https://medium.com/@AbdulazizKTA/write-a-data-science-blog-post-f8c5e1ece761">Write a Data Science Blog Post</a>

 ## Video Game Sales 4/12/2019 - Data Analysis  (1977-2020)
-Analysis of data from the beginning of 1977 to 2020 and the Genre of game, publisher, the company and the best year of publication and sales
+Analysis of data from the beginning of 1977 to 2020 and the Genre of game, publisher, the company and the best year of publication and sales here my Medium post <a href="https://medium.com/@AbdulazizKTA/write-a-data-science-blog-post-f8c5e1ece761">Write a Data Science Blog Post</a>

 ## Project Motivation:
 The motivation behind the project is to study and understand the way companies develop genre the games and what is the most admired games among the players and what year was the most developed games and selling